torqlang/torqlang.github.io/index.md

 end
 ~~~

-Consider the next example.
-The actor `NestedMathActs` employs four child actors, two levels deep, to perform its calculation concurrently.
-This example uses syntactic sugar `act ... end` to define single-performance actors.
+Next, consider `NestedMathActs` that employs four child actors, two levels deep, to perform its calculation concurrently.
+This example uses syntactic sugar `act <<statements>> end` to define single-performance actors.
 This naturally sequential code will always calculate `35`.

 ~~~
 actor NestedMathActs() in